milovdpas/opa_harries_herinneringen/MOSAIC_ARCHITECTURE.md

 - Reference photo is analyzed to extract color/brightness data for each grid position
 - Empty cards display with background colors matching that area of the reference photo
 - As memories are uploaded, photos replace the colored placeholders
-- The overall effect: Opa Harry's face is visible from afar, individual memories up close
+- The overall effect: Opa Harrie's face is visible from afar, individual memories up close

 ### Visual Flow
 ```